 Payments can be made via cash, check, or credit card.
 I accept Visa, Mastercard, American Express, and Discover.
 Alternatively, you can pay online with a credit card via Paypal, a nationally recognized payment processor that allows you to pay safely and securely.

-Due to the demand for my services, I am currently accepting insurance with Blue Cross Blue Shield (BCBS) only.
+Due to the demand for my services, we are not currently accepting insurance.
+While Melissa Hargrave is a Blue Cross Blue Shield Provider at this time, she is unable to accept new insurance clients and will be getting off the panel by next year.
 For any other insurance panels, some will reimburse for out of network services, though you will need to verify your benefits first.
-I am happy to provide you with a specific session receipt, called a superbill, for you to submit to your insurance provider for reimbursement.
+We are happy to provide you with a specific session receipt, called a superbill, for you to submit to your insurance provider for reimbursement.

-I offer a limited number (6) of reduced fee openings in an effort to make my services more accessible.
-If you need a discount, please contact me for availability.
+We offer four reduced fee openings for clients seeking weekly sessions, in an effort to make our services more accessible.
+If you need a discount, please contact us for availability.

-Cancellations- If you need to cancel an appointment for any reason, I require 24 hour notice.
-Otherwise you will be responsible for any fees incurred for missed appointments.
+Cancellations- If you need to cancel an appointment for any reason, we require 24 hour notice.
+Otherwise, you will be responsible for any fees incurred for missed appointments.

-Late Cancels/No Show- If you don’t show for your scheduled appointment and you have not communicated with my office regarding the issue, you are considered a no show and will be responsible for session fees and co-payments.
+Late Cancels/No Show- If you don’t show for your scheduled appointment and you have not communicated with our office regarding the issue, you are considered a no-show and will be responsible for session fees and co-payments.

-My theoretical orientation is a mixture of Narrative and Collaborative theory.
-My orientation is strengths based in approach, which recognizes an individual’s unique, subjective reality as they are constructed through our interaction with socio-cultural beliefs and values.
-I honor clients as experts of their own lives and as a therapist, I serve as consultant to talk about client concerns with a non-judgmental, non-value assertion approach.
+Our theoretical orientation is a mixture of Narrative and Collaborative theory.
+Our orientation is strengths based in approach, which recognizes an individual’s unique, subjective reality as they are constructed through our interaction with socio-cultural beliefs and values.
+We honor clients as experts of their own lives and as a therapist, we serve as consultant to talk about client concerns with a non-judgmental, non-value assertion approach.
 Conversations are collaborative toward creating change through a conversational process that serves to emphasis client strengths and resources and enhance personal agency.
-In fostering self-agency, I tend to be present-centered, solution focused, and to work with clients in fewer sessions.
+In fostering self-agency, we tend to be present-centered, solution focused, and to work with clients in fewer sessions.